clausherther/nfl-dbt/README.md

 # NFL Play-by-play dbt models

+## Parent Project nfl-dbt

+This repo is a small project to port Claus Herther's [nfl-dbt](https://github.com/clausherther/nfl-dbt) to [DuckDB](https://duckdb.org/) which is great for running analytical queries locally.
+Most of this README is from that project since the source files and transformations are mostly unchanged.

 This repo contains [dbt](https://www.getdbt.com) models to transform NFL Play-by-Play (pbp) data sourced from [https://github.com/nflverse/nflverse-data](https://github.com/nflverse/nflverse-data) into analytical models.

 ## Update Frequency
 The `nflverse-data` repo is updated with some regularity, but since this is a voluntary and free resource, we can't rely on play data being updated weekly.
 So, this dataset and the analytical models are best used for teaching and model building purposes, and perhaps less so for weekly decision on sports bets etc.